 - Dice shallot finely and chop your fresh herbs.

-mixing the custard
+Mixing the custard

 - In a saucepan, gently warm the cream with shallots and wine.
 Let it cool slightly.